nationalarchives/design-system/src/get-started/prototyping/index.md

 Use the [GOV.UK Prototype kit](https://prototype-kit.service.gov.uk/docs/) to create rich, interactive and responsive prototypes.

-[The National Archives frontend](https://github.com/nationalarchives/tna-frontend) includes support for the GOV.UK Prototype Kit.
+[TNA frontend](https://github.com/nationalarchives/tna-frontend) includes support for the GOV.UK Prototype Kit.
 You can use the supplied components and styles with the prototype kit to make prototypes that look like National Archives services.

 ### Create a new National Archives prototype